CAN ELEPHANTS IN ASIA BE FREED INTO THE WILD?

 Is drinking water safe in Thailand?

 Not even the local population drinks non-bottled water.
-We supply bottled water and Ice from the cafe is fine to drink too, the ice is delivered from government inspected ice factories.
+We supply bottled water.